kdrovik/LogSentry/README.md

 - **DGA heuristics:**
   Pattern-based; legitimate or odd-looking domains can be flagged.
 Tune the rules or TLD list for your environment.
 - **Trusted process list:**
-  Vigilante uses a fixed list; legitimate installers or tools not in the list can trigger persistence alerts.
+  Registry Monitor uses a fixed list; legitimate installers or tools not in the list can trigger persistence alerts.
 Adjust the list as needed.
 - **Parent-child rule:**
   Intentionally strict (notepad/calculator → cmd/powershell).
 Legitimate automation (e.g. Notepad launching a script) can be flagged.
 - **Temp execution:**